Senate Dem leader meets with Biden to talk Supreme Court

 Two Republicans signaled they could vote for a Biden nominee — if it is the right one.
 South Carolina Sens.
 Lindsey Graham and Tim Scott have both praised Childs, who got her law degree from the University of South Carolina School of Law.
 She is also the favorite of Majority Whip Jim Clyburn, a powerful Democratic ally.

-Former Alabama Sen. Doug Jones, a Democrat who often crossed party lines before he was defeated for reelection in 2020, will serve as the lead official for the White House to shepherd the nomination.
+Former Alabama Sen. Doug Jones, a Democrat who often crossed party lines before he was defeated for reelection in 2020, will serve as an adviser to help Biden navigate the Senate confirmation process, the White House said Wednesday.
+Minyon Moore, a public affairs strategist, will serve as an adviser for engagement, and Ben LaBolt, who worked in communications during the Obama administration, will be the communications adviser working on messaging around the confirmation process.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.